 AF IMT 24 – Application for Appointment as Reserve of the Air Force or USAF without Component

-Last five EPRs (Enlisted Performance Reports), if applicable.
-[In my case, as an SrA, I haven’t had any yet.]
+The last five EPRs (Enlisted Performance Reports), if applicable.
+[In my case, as a SrA, I haven’t had any yet.]

 Cover Letter, “Why I Want To Be An Officer.”